rdf-elixir/website/content/grax/schemas.md

 A `from_rdf` function must accept three arguments:

 1. The first argument is the list of the actual RDF values for the property for which the custom mapping was called.
+Note, that the function is only called when values for the property are present in the data.
 2. The second argument is the `RDF.Description` of the mapped resource, which can be used when the mapping depends on other properties of the resource description.
 3. The third argument is whole `RDF.Graph` from which the mapping is called, which can be used when the mapping depends on other statements of the graph.